2020–21 Reading F.C. season: October

 On 3 October, Reading hosted Watford at the Madejski Stadium and maintained their perfect start to the Championship season, with a 1–0 victory thanks to a goal from George Pușcaș.

 On 4 October, Alfa Semedo joined Reading on a season-long loan deal from Benfica.
 The following day, 5 October, Reading signed Tomás Esteves on loan from Porto for the remainder of the season, whilst Marc McNulty joined Dundee United on loan for the season.

-On 9 October, manager Veljko Paunović was announced as the Championships manager of the month for September.
+On 9 October, manager Veljko Paunović was announced as the Championship's manager of the month for September.

 On 16 October, domestic transfer deadline-day, Sam Smith moved to Tranmere Rovers on loan until 7 January 2021.
 Reading travelled to Middlesbrough on 17 October, playing out a 0–0 draw to drop their first points of the season.
 Three days later, they hosted Wycombe Wanderers at the Madejski Stadium, after a goalless first half, Lucas João scored in the 64th minute with their only shot on target to take all three points.

 Matchday 7 saw Reading host Rotherham United at the Madejski Stadium on 24 October.
 Yakou Méïté opened the scoring shortly before halftime, before he doubled the lead in the 79th minute with a bicycle kick from a corner, before an injury time Lucas João penalty finished the game off.

 On 27 October, Jökull Andrésson joined Exeter City on an emergency seven-day loan deal.

 Reading lost their first league game of the season on 30 October, falling to a 3–2 defeat away to Coventry City at St Andrew's.
 Coventry took the lead through Gustavo Hamer in the first half, before Lucas João scored his ninth goal of the season to tie the game in the 66th minute.
 Matt Godden and Sam McCallum both scored late in the game to give Coventry City a 3–1 lead heading in to injury time, where George Pușcaș scored to finish the game 3–2.

 Towards the end of October, Reading signed teenage Guinea-Bissau winger Mamadi Camará to a two-year contract from Feirense.